 - IB2400 - Understanding Employment Relations.

-I am an Associate Fellow of the UK Higher Education Academy.
-In 2019, I was a winner of the Warwick Award for Teaching Excellence for Postgraduates who Teach and of the WBS Outstanding Contribution to Teaching Award.
+She is an Associate Fellow of the UK Higher Education Academy.
+In 2019, she was a winner of the Warwick Award for Teaching Excellence for Postgraduates who Teach and of the WBS Outstanding Contribution to Teaching Award.